cayennes/wanikani-minder/README.md

 3. Set BASE_URL to the ngrok url and run `lein ring server-headless`
 4. Go to the ngrok url

+### to run migrations on heroku

+    $ heroku run -a web-glue -- lein migrate

 ## Relevant documentation

 https://blog.beeminder.com/autofetch